 Tim holds a Professional Bachelor of Architecture with Honours and a Post Professional Master of Architecture II, both from the University of Toronto.
 He remains actively engaged in architectural education and mentorship, teaching in design studios, acting as a guest critic at student presentations, speaking, lecturing, and judging professional and student competitions.

-Dustin Parkes is an Intern Architect who joined the firm in December 2017.
-Prior to joining Nicholson Sheffield Architects, Dustin gained experience working with a number of Architecture firms in Toronto and also worked independently as a BCIN licensed Architectural Designer in Sarnia and the surrounding area.
+Dustin Parkes is an OAA licensed Architect as of September 2021.
+Dustin joined the firm as an Intern Architect in December of 2017, and became an Associate in 2020.
+Prior to joining Nicholson Sheffield Architects, Dustin gained experience working with a number of architecture firms in Toronto and also worked independently as a BCIN licensed Architectural Designer in Sarnia and the surrounding area.

 Dustin holds a Master of Architecture and a Bachelor of Architectural Studies, Honours Co-op with Distinction, both from the University of Waterloo.
 During his academic career, Dustin was awarded the Ontario Graduate Scholarship and received numerous awards for his outstanding design work.
 Most notably, Dustin is the recipient of the Rome Prize for Outstanding Design and the M.Arch Entry Award for Top Overall Standing in Design.